Joshua-Sun-CompSci/PVZ/Game/readme.txt

 Project Name: Plants vs. Zombies

+Version: 1.1

 What it does: It's the classic Plants vs. Zombie game!
 You will need to plant plants to prevent zombies from eating your brains!